 The “low fat” or “low-carb “ food labels in the market today will capture buyer’s attention but unfortunately, these claims are often misleading marketing ploy and tell you little about the nutrient value of the food is or more importantly its ingredients.

 This is one of the best reasons to eat whole food, there are no labels required because what you see is what you get, all-natural food made by nature, and not in a factory.

 Serving Size And Serving Size Per Container

-All data supplied on the nutritional factors pertains to the Serving Size and not Servings Per Container.
+- All data supplied on the nutritional factors pertain to the Serving Size and not Servings Per Container.